ADVERTISEMENT

 Speakers pushed for mindset changes at every level, from executives to IT teams to policymakers.
 The takeaway was that if Nigeria and Africa are to compete in the global digital economy, investments in talent, infrastructure, and cyber resilience must be scaled with speed.

 TeKnowledge’s model stands out for its deliberate integration of skilling, infrastructure, and transformation services.
-With over 6,000 experts across 19 hubs worldwide and a workforce where 70% are platform-certified, the company is just standing as a vendor, but a long-term transformation partner.
+With over 6,000 experts across 19 hubs worldwide and a workforce where 70% are platform-certified, the company isn’t just standing as a vendor, but a long-term transformation partner.

 “Nigeria has always been a nation of transformation,” said Nidal Abou-Ltaif, chief revenue and transformation officer at TeKnowledge.
 “From the ancient trade networks of Kano to the fintech revolution and Nollywood’s global rise, progress here has always been driven by purpose.
 Today, Nigerian business leaders aren’t just exploring AI—they’re acting on it with urgency, focus, and vision.”